 Like her daughter Meteor Mags, Mollie loved cats, socks, and anarchy.
 Young and hot-headed, she had a falling out with her mother.
-She left home to pursue her own passionate ideologies and took part in a number of labor uprisings.
+She left home to pursue her own passionate ideologies and took part in many labor uprisings.

 Mollie gave birth to Mags in November, 1923.
-Mollie took part in the Battle of Blair Mountain, the Asturian coal miner’s strike, and the events in Barcelona from 1936 to 1937 near the outbreak of the Spanish Civil War.
-She gave Meteor Mags her first experience with smuggling when they “liberated” guns, horses, and clean socks for the resistance fighters in Spain.
-After Mollie’s death at the hands of Communist soldiers, Mags escaped and eventually travelled to the United States.
+Mollie supported the resistance in Barcelona from 1936 to 1937 near the outbreak of the Spanish Civil War.
+She gave Meteor Mags her first experience with smuggling when they “liberated” guns, horses, and clean socks for the anarchists in Spain.
+After Mollie’s death at the hands of communist soldiers, Mags escaped and eventually travelled to the United States.